m0wmt/audio-guestbook/JOURNAL.md

 Have too long recording sorted.
 Sound a tick every second for the last 15 seconds and then end the recording.
 Will need a leaflet letting people know how long they can have to record a message.
 If phone is left off the hook for some reason morse code (SOS) will play via the handset speaker until the handset is replaced.

 Think I have all the recording logic sorted now, just needs lots of testing to make sure!!
+Have now copied relevant code from the button-test project to the main project.
+One issue I am having during testing is that when I play a beep to warn the user that their time is running out that appears on the recording as well - no idea why.
+Need to try the electret microphone plugged directly into the audio board and some headphones I have lying around to see if there is any crossover via the phone connections.

 ### Development Tasks:
 * Play .WAV file through handset speaker - Done.